Maxgy/rs-chess/README.md

 # rs-chess

-A command line game of chess
+A command line game of chess like gnuchess but written in Rust